Plant DetailShow Menu

 Quick ID Hints:

-• medium to a large deciduous tree with grayish-brown or grayish-black bark with furrows
+• It is a medium to large deciduous tree with grayish-brown or grayish-black furrowed bark.

-• weeping, pendulous branches, stems are reddish-brown to yellowish-brown
+• The weeping, pendulous branches and stems are reddish-brown to yellowish-brown.

-• leaves linear, lanceolate, serrated margins, a light green upper surface, and glaucous on undersides
+• Leaves are linear and lanceolate, have serrated margins with a light green upper surface, and are glaucous on undersides.

-• flowers are male and female catkins are born on separate trees in the spring
+• Flowers are male and female catkins which are born on separate trees in the spring.

-• male catkin is the showiest, with no petals, only stamens, 1 to 2 inches long
+• The male catkin is the showiest, with no petals, only stamens, 1 to 2 inches long.

-• fruit is a dry green to a brown capsule that releases cottony-like seeds, ripens in late May to early June
+• The fruit is a dry green to brown capsule that releases cottony-like seeds and ripens in late May to early June.

 VIDEO Created by Elizabeth Meyer for "Trees, Shrubs and Conifers" a plant identification course offered in partnership with Longwood Gardens.